 The one who holds the copyright on the musical recording, which in most cases is usually the record label responsible for the recording.

 To help you understand it better, we will give you a real example below.
 For this, we will take into account the song “Respect”, popularized by Aretha Franklin.

 The original song was composed by the artist Otis Redding and released in 1965.
-A couple of years later, Aretha Franklin released his own version of the song.
+A couple of years later, Aretha Franklin released her own version of the song.

 It was not a new composition, but a composition that had already been created by Otis Redding.
 In addition, Aretha Franklin went into the studio and recorded his own version.